zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

     ]
 ---

 Participating media rendering is an important aspect of every modern renderer.
-When I say participating media, I am not just talking about fog, fire, and smoke - everything can be modeled with particles (theoretically, at least).
-All matter is composed of [atoms](https://en.wikipedia.org/wiki/Atom) (containing electrons), which can be sparsely (e.g. in a gas) or densely (e.g. in a solid) distributed in space.
+When I say participating media, I am not just talking about fog, fire, and smoke - all matter is composed of [atoms](https://en.wikipedia.org/wiki/Atom) (containing electrons), which can be sparsely (e.g. in a gas) or densely (e.g. in a solid) distributed in space.
 Whether we consider the particle or the wave nature of [light](https://en.wikipedia.org/wiki/Light), it penetrates all matter (even [metals](http://webhome.phy.duke.edu/~qelectron/group/group_reading_Born_and_Wolf.pdf)) to a certain degree and interacts with its atoms along the way.
 The nature and the degree of "participation" depend on the material in question.

 <!--more-->

-In the [radiative transfer](https://archive.org/details/RadiativeTransfer) literature, light-material interaction is usually quantified in terms of absorption (conversion of electromagnetic energy of photons into kinetic energy of atoms, which manifests itself as reduction of light intensity) and scattering (absorption followed by [stimulated emission](https://en.wikipedia.org/wiki/Stimulated_emission) of electromagnetic energy on interaction; assuming [elastic scattering](https://en.wikipedia.org/wiki/Elastic_scattering), the state of the matter remains unchanged).
+In the [radiative transfer](https://archive.org/details/RadiativeTransfer) literature, light-material interaction is usually quantified in terms of absorption (conversion of electromagnetic energy of photons into kinetic energy of atoms, which manifests itself as reduction of light intensity) and scattering (absorption followed by [stimulated emission](https://en.wikipedia.org/wiki/Stimulated_emission) of electromagnetic energy on interaction).
 Therefore, it is common to describe participating media using the collision coefficients: the *absorption coefficient* \\(\bm{\mu_a}\\) and the *scattering coefficient* \\(\bm{\mu_s}\\).
 These coefficients give the probability density of the corresponding event per unit distance traveled by a photon, which implies the [SI units](https://en.wikipedia.org/wiki/International_System_of_Units) of measurement are \\(m^{-1}\\).
-They vary spatially, and may in general depend on the orientation, unless the particle distribution is [isotropic](http://www.eugenedeon.com/hitchhikers).
+They vary spatially, and may, in general, depend on the orientation unless the particle distribution is [isotropic](http://www.eugenedeon.com/hitchhikers).

 The [attenuation coefficient](https://en.wikipedia.org/wiki/Attenuation_coefficient) \\(\bm{\mu_t}\\)

 $$ \tag{1} \bm{\mu_t} = \bm{\mu_a} + \bm{\mu_s} $$

 gives the probability density of absorption or scattering (or, in other words, the collision rate) as a photon travels a unit distance through the medium.
-All these coefficients are spectral (they depend on the frequency \\(\nu\\), which is simpler to handle than the wavelength \\(\lambda\\) since the latter is [modified at the interface](http://graphics.stanford.edu/papers/veach_thesis/)), and can be represented as vectors (boldface notation).
+All these coefficients are spectral (they depend on the frequency \\(\nu\\), which is simpler to handle than the wavelength \\(\lambda\\) since the latter is [affected by refraction](http://graphics.stanford.edu/papers/veach_thesis/)), and can be represented as vectors (boldface notation).
 At this point in time, it is not entirely clear (at least to me) how to *correctly* perform volume rendering using tristimulus (RGB) values (which would require some sort of pre-integration using [color matching functions](https://en.wikipedia.org/wiki/CIE_1931_color_space#Color_matching_functions)), so I will focus on pure spectral rendering, which is well-defined.

 A more artist-friendly parametrization uses the [single-scattering albedo](https://en.wikipedia.org/wiki/Single-scattering_albedo) \\(\bm{\alpha\_{ss}}\\)